cgruver/cgruver/_posts/2022-08-02-Quarkus-For-Architects-01.md

    __Note:__ Take a look at the similarities and differences between the `ClientApi` and `ServerApi` interfaces.
 The similarities are intentional.
 They both define the exact same API resource.
 The differences, like package name and interface name, are arbitrary.
 Other than changing the package name, I could have copied the `ServerApi` code exactly.

-   So, now our client application knows how to talk to the server application via its API resource.
+   Now our client application knows how to talk to the server application via its API resource.
 We'll tell the client how to find the API resource when we create the configuration.

 1. Create the client's business logic: